Mambo No. 5

 "Mambo No. 5" is an instrumental mambo and jazz dance song originally composed and recorded by Cuban musician Dámaso Pérez Prado in 1949 and released the next year.
 German singer Lou Bega sampled the original for a new song released under the same name on his 1999 debut album, A Little Bit of Mambo.
+In 2026, Pérez Prado's original recording of the song was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."

 Lou Bega version

 German singer Lou Bega recorded a cover of the song and released it in April 1999 as the first single from his debut album, A Little Bit of Mambo (1999).
 His version became a summer hit during 1999 in most of Europe.
 Later that year, it experienced success in the United Kingdom, North America, and Oceania.
 In France, it set a record by staying at number one for 20 weeks.
-The song reached number three on the US Billboard Hot 100 on 2 November 1999, giving Bega his only top-40 hit in the United States.
+The song reached number three on the US Billboard Hot 100 on 2 November 1999, giving Bega his only top-40 and top-ten hit in the United States.
+Radio play made up most of the track's performance on the chart, as the song was released as a vinyl single and vinyl maxi-single but not as a CD single or cassette single during its chart run.
+The Lou Bega version was number-one on the Hot 100's component chart for airplay for six weeks.
+Meanwhile, a knock-off cover from "Latin Lou and the Mambo All Stars" made the top 40 on the chart for sales, reaching number 33.